ServerNetBot/revoltdiscordbridge/README.md

-# revoltdiscordbridge
+# Revolt Discord Bridge
-A bridge between revolt and discord
+A bridge between revolt and discord using [revchatapi](https://www.npmjs.com/package/revchatapi)

 ## How to use?
 ### Setup